 After an early dinner head towards Aldgate East Station and pick up the famous Jack the Ripper Tour!
 Discover all about the infamous and uncaught serial killer that terrorised London in the summer of 1888!

-We hope you like our suggested 4 days in London itinerary and would love to hear if you follow it!
-Or why not tell us what your favorite thing to do in London is?
+We hope you like our suggested 4 days in London itinerary and would love to hear if you follow it or tell us how you spend a London 4 day trip by sharing your London travel itinerary.
+4 days is it enough do you think?

 If one of the days isn’t to your taste why not consider one of these fabulous day trips!